JayRaTheRu/RandomFUDkerTestMint/README.md

 - **Phase 1**: Launch of the TESTNET FUDker Card Edition.
 - **Phase 2**: Community feedback and DApp improvements based on user experience.
-- **Phase 3**: Final adjustments and preparations for the Mainnet launch.
+- **Phase 3**: Final adjustments and preparations for the Magma Mainnet launch.

 ## Join the Community